 The documentary also mentions that South Korea has such a big problem with addictions to the Internet and video games that South Korea has more than 400 rehab centers specifically for these type of addictions.
 In 2011, South Korea passed the Youth Protection Revision Act, also known as the Shutdown Law or Cinderella Law, which prohibits children under the age of 16 from playing online games from midnight to 6 a.m., in an effort to curb this addiction among South Korea’s youth.
 Dr. Tae Kyung, the National Mental Health Center department head of addictions in Seoul, describes Internet companies as having “an unethical attitude” by “ignoring their duties” in how their products and services negatively affect consumers.

 “Screened Out” also mentions that China’s government is allowing Internet companies to track people’s personal data to rate people by how they act online.
-The data can then determine if certain people will be allowed to stay at certain hotels, can be prevented from getting certain jobs, decide if their kids can go to certain schools, and if people can “be publicly shamed as a bad citizens,” Hyatt adds in a voiceover.
+The data can then determine if certain people will be allowed to stay at certain hotels, evaluate if people can be prevented from getting certain jobs, decide if kids can go to certain schools, and judge if people can “be publicly shamed as a bad citizens,” Hyatt adds in a voiceover.
 He then asks, “How long before these social ratings spread across the globe?”

 Adam Alter, an author and New York University associate professor of marketing and psychology even says in the film that when it comes to Internet addiction, focusing on “punishing the end user” (the addict) is a “short-term solution,” when the bigger problem that needs to be addressed is how to reign in the “pushers”—in other words, the companies that are deliberately selling the Internet content, platforms and products that were designed to get people addicted.